Skip to content

 SA Power Networks crews wash insulators to get rid of insulator pollution.

 Due to the vast number of insulators across our network, it is not physically possible to clean them all.
-Significant rainfall is ultimately be necessary to fully resolve and manage the issue of insulator pollution.
+Significant rainfall is ultimately necessary to fully resolve and manage the issue of insulator pollution.

 Factors that contribute to insulator pollution